warrenau/CONSTELATION/README.md

 Originally created by Cole Leingang in 2021.
 Modified by Austin Warren in 2022.

+## Documentation:
+This document details the inputs and usage for the CONSTELATION coupling script.
+In the *Documentation* folder, there are other files which cover the individual inputs and usage for the Serpent 2 and STAR-CCM+ portions.

 ## Requirements:
 - Python 3 (originally written in 2.7)
 - Serpent 2 (version number here)